By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

 Visit a farmers market or orchard.

 Near or far, take a daytrip this fall to experience family-owned treasures throughout our state.
-Farmers’ markets force you to get out and enjoy the beauty of a Michigan autumn harvest.
+These outdoor activities allow you to safely social distance while still enjoying fall festivity.
+Farmers markets allow you to get out and enjoy the beauty of a Michigan autumn harvest.
 Plus, you can feel good about buying local at markets to boost our state’s economy.
 Here’s a robust list of orchards and markets throughout the mitten.

 Cook with seasonal veggies.